How to Allocate Your Amazon Ad Budget for Maximum Book Sales

 Tier 1: Proven Performers (50-60% of Budget)

-These are campaigns with established track records.
+These are campaigns for books with established track records — your strongest backlist titles and series entries that consistently convert.
 They have been running for at least 30 days, they have strong conversion rates, and their ACoS is within your profitability targets.
 These campaigns deserve the lion’s share of your budget because every dollar here has the highest probability of generating profitable sales.

 Signs a campaign belongs in Tier 1:

 If a Tier 1 campaign is running out of budget daily, that is your most urgent allocation problem.
-You are literally capping your most profitable spend.
+You are literally capping your most profitable spend — and in the case of a series entry, potentially leaving thousands of dollars in read-through revenue on the table.

 Tier 2: Growth Campaigns (25-35% of Budget)

 These are campaigns that show promise but are not yet proven.
-Maybe they are newer campaigns, or maybe they target mid-funnel keywords that drive consideration rather than immediate purchase.
+This is where your new releases typically live during their launch window, or books that are gaining traction but haven’t yet reached Tier 1 status.
 They need budget to gather data and optimize, but they should not eat into your proven performers’ allocation.

 This tier also includes:

-• Competitor conquesting where you are testing viability
+- Competitor author conquesting where you are testing viability

 The key principle for Tier 2: set clear evaluation timelines.
 Give a growth campaign 2-4 weeks with adequate budget to prove itself.
 If it graduates to Tier 1 performance, promote it.
 If it consistently underperforms after optimization, demote it or kill it.